fup-pritam/vityarthi-python-project/README.md

 - Python 3.x
 - pandas

+## Installing dependencies
+Simply run:
+`python -m pip install pandas`

+## Running the program
+- Download and put all the files into one folder
+- open cmd in that folder and run
+`python ./Student record Project.py`

 ## How It Works
 Student data is stored in a JSON file and loaded into a Pandas DataFrame with columns:
 `id, name, age, grade, email, address`